fenago/cockroachdb-terraform/md/Lab_1.md

-# Install CockroachDB on Linux
+# Lab 1: Introduction to Distributed Databases

 ## Download the binary